johnlcd/CIRCScan/data/known_circ/README.md

 CircRNAs with at least 2 junction reads find in at least one sample are regarded as high confidence detection.

-Junction read counts are normalized to Spliced Reads per Billion Mapped Reads (SRPBM).
+Junction read counts are normalized to Spliced Reads Per Billion Mapped Reads (SRPBM).

 <br><br>